 The Arguments for Investing

-Here’s a quick chart that shows the difference in time it would take to pay off a mortgage between applying money toward a 5% interest rate mortgage versus investing that money at an 8% annual return.
-This also assumes a brand new 30 year fixed rate mortgage with a $200,000 starting balance.
+Here’s a quick chart that shows the difference in the time it would take to pay off a mortgage between applying the money toward a 5% interest rate mortgage versus investing that money at an 8% annual return.
+This also assumes a brand new 30-year fixed-rate mortgage with a $200,000 starting balance.